-1. Antichrist (2009)
+3 – Antichrist (2009)

-“And with the FADE OUT dedication to Tarkovsky to boot.
+Another added, “And with the fade out dedication to Tarkovsky to boot.
 Just in case I wasn't unsettled enough, Lars von Trier found some salt for the fresh wound.
 Soul-crushing movie for sure.
-But Willam Defoe is amazing.”
+But Willam Dafoe is amazing.”

-2. Gummo (1997)
+4 – Gummo (1997)

-3. The Killing of a Sacred Deer (2017)
+5 – The Killing of a Sacred Deer (2017)

-4. Martyrs (2008)
+6 – Martyrs (2008)

-5. Fearless (1993)
+7 – Fearless (1993)

 One person suggested, “It's not gross or horrific, but the movie Fearless with Jeff Bridges left me feeling disoriented and bemused for days after I watched it.
 Although it's a great movie, I have no idea why it's been mostly forgotten.”

-6. Cube (1997)
+8 – Cube (1997)

-7. Seconds (1966)
+9 – Seconds (1966)

 One person replied, “Seconds.
 John Frankenheimer directs Rock Hudson in this oddity from 1966.
-It has a slight David Lynch feel to it, so if you like Lynch movies such as Mullholland Drive and Lost Highway, you might be interested in this.”
+It has a slight David Lynch feel to it, so if you like Lynch movies such as Mulholland Drive and Lost Highway, you might be interested in this.”

-8. Significant Other (2022)
+10 – Significant Other (2022)

 “Significant Other,” another said.
-“It's a creepy sci-fi movie of a young couple going on an innocent hiking trip but does a complete 180 to become a genre-binding cringe-fest.
+“It's a creepy sci-fi movie of a young couple going on an innocent hiking trip but does a complete 180 to become a genre-bending cringe-fest.
 It will leave you feeling super weird but not shocked, depressed, or disturbed like some of the other films listed.”

-9. Possessor (2020)
+11 – Possessor (2020)

 “Very, VERY creepy, with disturbing imagery and a few particularly gory scenes (although the gore is not the movie's highlight).
 The film makes you feel off and weird and somewhat icky.
 But it's so great.
 Made by David Cronenberg’s son, Brandon Cronenberg.”

-10. Under the Skin (2013)
+12 – Under the Skin (2013)

-Finally, someone said, “Under the Skin – another movie about something else inhabiting something else's body.
-Scarlett Johansson plays /something/ (no spoilers), luring people into danger (again, no spoilers).
+One person recommended Under the Skin.
+“Another movie about something else inhabiting something else's body.
+Scarlett Johansson plays something (no spoilers), luring people into danger (again, no spoilers).
 An incredibly eerie, moody, weird, upsetting, somewhat sad, odd, and fantastic movie.
 If you're looking for something that makes you feel strange, this is the one I recommend above all others.”